Karmak23/licorn/docs/quickstart.rst

 WMI Quickstarter
 ----------------

+The WMI offers high-level but limited-set of functionnality compared to CLI.
+It is aimed at non-professionnal users and occasionnal system administrators.
+It's fully internationnalized and localized.

 The WMI quickstarter is not yet ready, but using the WMI is pretty straightforward. `Just try it <http://localhost:3356/>`_ (login with your user account, if you're a member of group `licorn-wmi`; else you're out of luck!).